Real Estate Property Website Strategy: Converting Buyers to Leads

 Buyer journey content: Created "New to [City] Buyer's Guide," "Neighborhood Comparison," "Mortgage Calculator," "Market Reports."
 These pages ranked locally and attracted buyers earlier in journey.

-Listing optimization: Improved all listings with 20+ photos, neighborhood context, lifestyle messaging, video tours.
+Listing optimisation: Improved all listings with 20+ photos, neighborhood context, lifestyle messaging, video tours.

 Lead qualification: Behind "Free Buyer's Guide" added form capturing budget, timeline, neighborhood preferences.
 Now they knew buyer profile before calling.